CogStack/MedCATservice/README.md

 `docker run -it -p 5000:5000 -v <models-local-dir>:/cat/models:ro medcat-service`

 By default the MedCAT service will be running on port `5000`.

 **IMPORTANT:** Please note that there are no models included in the Docker image and one needs to bind the directory containing them manually, as in `-v <models-local-dir>:/cat/models:ro`.

+An example script `./docker/run_medmen.sh` was provided to run the Docker container with MedCAT service.
+The script will download an example model, use an example environment configuration and start the service.

 # Example use